 My digital pedagogy draws from a variety of approaches to make texts accessible and to build community inside and outside the classroom.
-Beyond scaffolding assignments and encouraging intellectual risk-taking, through class blog and group work assignments I ask students to bring research and current events into their close readings.
-As students build these bridges, they realize how relevant historical texts are today rather than assuming literature’s importance is self-evident.
-In ongoing digital humanities projects that utilize media such as BuzzFeed, DropBox, Twitter, and WordPress, students inspire and respond to each other (e.g. using a class hashtag, such as #AmLitEnv) and draw connections between literary studies and the sociopolitical issues that they are most invested in.
+Students write beyond the class and for a public audience through class blog posts and collaborative digital projects, and these assignments bring up questions of privacy, surveillance, and security, which I use as opportunities to discuss best practices.
+As students learn to secure and control their digital identities, they also strengthen their writing and acquire the tools they need to write effectively and for different audiences.
+In ongoing digital humanities projects that utilize media such as BuzzFeed, DropBox, Twitter, and WordPress, students inspire and respond to one another (e.g. using a class hashtag) and draw connections between literary studies and the sociopolitical issues that they are most invested in.

 In addition to managing a publicly-sourced bibliography of Progressive Pedagogy texts and a public HASTAC group on active learning, I have presented my digital pedagogy at numerous conferences, including: “Decolonizing Technologies, Reprogramming Education,” HASTAC, University of British Columbia, Vancouver (2019); “Digital Democracies,” Simon Fraser University, Vancouver (2019); Modern Language Association (MLA), Chicago, IL (2018); and Northeast Modern Language Association (NeMLA), Baltimore, MD (2017).